 PCI compliance can be a complex and potentially time-consuming task for companies that lack expertise in data security.
-For this reason, it is often helpful to engage a reputable cybersecurity partner to help the organization take steps to comply with these requirements and automate much of the related activity.
+For this reason, it is often helpful for organizations to engage a reputable cybersecurity partner to help them take steps to comply with these requirements and automate much of the related activity.

-Another benefit of partnering with a cybersecurity solution provider to address core PCI requirements is that they can help clients maximize any security investments so that the company is not only compliant with PCI DSS but also leveraging acquired tools, technologies, and services to protect the organization more broadly.
+Another benefit of partnering with a cybersecurity solution provider to address core PCI requirements is that they can help clients maximize any security investments so that the company not only addresses compliance with PCI DSS but leverages acquired tools, technologies, and services to protect the organization more broadly.

-For more information about how CrowdStrike can help your organization address critical PCI DSS requirements, please download our whitepaper, CrowdStrike Falcon Platform and Comparison with PCI DSS V3.2.
+For more information about how CrowdStrike can help your organization address critical PCI DSS requirements, please download our whitepaper: CrowdStrike Falcon Applicability for PCI DSS V4.0Download Now